Tamatha Barbeau, Ph.D.

 RULES AND REGULATIONS OF THE COURSE

 • Cheating WILL NOT be tolerated.
 Pay attention, keep up with the reading, review your notes regularly, and study appropriately for each quiz and exam.
-If you are caught cheating on any quiz or exam (have cheat-sheets, look at another students exam form, or use electronic devices), it will result in an automatic zero.
+If you are caught cheating on any quiz or exam, it will result in an automatic zero.
 It will also be my prerogative to report you to the academic affairs committee for formal reprimand.

 ACADEMIC HONESTY: In accord with the FMU Student Handbook guidelines, any evidence of cheating or plagiarism will result in the loss of all points on that exam or assignment and appropriate disciplinary action, and may result in suspension or expulsion from Francis Marion University.